alchemy-fullstack-js-summer-2018/first-express-server/README.md

 # First Express Server

 ## Project Description
-Stay tuned!
+An Express server with a single resource using MongoDb as the database.

 ## Developer
+Requires:
-Requires Node v10 or later.
+* Node v10 or later.
+* MongoDB

 ### How to get started
 * Fork repository, clone locally, navigate to repository directory,